deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 ---
 Although we will need to push our parameters on the stack in reverse order, we will start by generating the file descriptor.

-From the observations above- it seems that our file descriptor is the value `0x00000088`.
+From the observations above - it seems that our file descriptor is the value `0x00000088`.
 Knowing this, we will create a piece of shellcode to reflect this.
 Here are the instructions generated, using [nasm_shell](https://github.com/fishstiqz/nasmshell):

 ```console
 nasm > xor ecx, ecx